Lost Records: Bloom & Rage: Release

 Lost Records: Bloom & Rage was released in two parts, dubbed "tapes".
 Tape 1 was released on February 18, 2025, and Tape 2 on April 15, for PlayStation 5, Windows, and Xbox Series X/S. It was originally planned to be released in late 2024 but was delayed to avoid competition with Life Is Strange: Double Exposure.
 The second part was originally set to be released a month after the first, but was delayed to April to refine the experience.
 Koch said the team hopes it will "give us space to let the events of the story sink in, and possibly even bring us together to theorize about what will happen next", comparing the situation to how fans did a lot of theorizing between the weekly episodes of Game of Thrones.
 The game was included in the PlayStation Plus Extra/Premium subscription service at launch.

 Reception

 Critical response

-According to review aggregator website Metacritic, Lost Records: Bloom & Rage received "generally favorable" reviews from critics, with the exception of the PlayStation 5 version of Tape 2, which had a "mixed or average" reception.
+According to review aggregator website Metacritic, Lost Records: Bloom & Rage received "generally favorable" reviews from critics, with the exception of the PlayStation 5 version of Tape 2, which received "mixed or average" reviews.
 OpenCritic determined that 73% of critics recommended the game.